frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/loan-management.md

 <!-- add-breadcrumbs -->
 # Loan Management
 This module enables companies which provides loans to define and manage loans.
-Employees can request loans, which are then reviewed and approved.
+Customers and employees can request loans, which are then reviewed and approved.
 For the approved loans, repayment schedule for the entire loan cycle can be generated and automatic deduction from salary can also be set up.

 ### Loan Type
 To create a new Loan Type go to: